9 minsPublished on 5/31/2022

 Volatility

 Both gold and Bitcoin are volatile assets.
 Bitcoin, however, can have far more price fluctuations than gold in a single day.
-Within just the past month, the price of Bitcoin fell from a high of $43,236 to a low of $30,574.
-This was a result of market trends and the media effect in which news prompts users to panic buy or sell, causing waves of fluctuations.
+Between April and May of 2022, for example, the price of Bitcoin fell from a high of $43,236 to a low of $30,574.

 A screenshot showing the fluctuations in the price of Bitcoin.